FAReTek1/faretek-api/README.md

 This is the source code for my backend server running [on vercel](https://faretek-api.vercel.app/).
 If anyone knows a way I can simply prove that this repository is directly linked to that vercel instance, I would like to know, for openness.
-I've tried dsiabling `Build logs and source protection` but it only seems to be viewable if I provide a deployment id, e.g.:
+I've tried disabling `Build logs and source protection` but it only seems to be viewable if I provide a deployment id, e.g.:
 - https://vercel.com/fareteks-projects/faretek-api/FJy8t6VrVXScWcneauSDsCmDA8Ma/source
 - https://vercel.com/fareteks-projects/faretek-api/FJy8t6VrVXScWcneauSDsCmDA8Ma (you can see some deployment info here, but it gives an error after finishing loading.)